Development and Building Services

 Most forms of development require a municipal development permit prior to being able to obtain a building permit.
 This includes not only larger structures but decks, sheds, signs, and demolition.
 Changes of permitted use and development within the Historic Waterfront District are other examples where development permits are required to allow for greater consideration of the impacts of proposed changes at the neighbourhood and community levels.

 The Development Permit is currently only available at the Town Office.
-If you are thinking of starting a project it is recommended to contact the Manager of Community and Economic Development to review your plans.
+If you are thinking of starting a project it is recommended to contact the CAO to review your plans.

 Shared Services with the Municipality of Shelburne is responsible for building inspection and permits as well as subdivision and civic numbering.

 Andrew Goreham, Director of Inspection Services